-- 1. Remove the protection tape from the mask. - 2.
-Detach the prism or waist-level finder and remove the focusing screen. - 3.
-Place the viewfinder mask in the bracket that holds the focusing screen. - 4.
+- 2. Detach the prism or waist-level finder and remove the focusing screen. - Place the viewfinder mask in the bracket that holds the focusing screen. - 4.
 Re-mount the focusing screen followed by the Viewfinder.

 Mamiya RZ Pro II mode selector